OfqualGovUK/ofqual-recognition-citizen-api/README.md

 - `AntiVirus:AuthToken`
   The bearer token used to authenticate with the anti-virus scanning service.

+- `AzureBlobStorage:ConnectionString`
+  The connection string for your Azure Storage account.
+This grants access to Blob containers and their contents.

+- `AzureBlobStorage:ContainerName`
+  The name of the Blob container that will be used for reading, writing, and deleting files.
+This should already exist or will be created automatically by the application.

 - **`ConnectionStrings:OfqualODS`**
   Connection string for accessing the Ofqual ODS (Organisational Data Service) database.